DarbyComputerClub/DarbyComputerClub.github.io/README.md

-this repository will contain the website for the Hilliard Darby Computer Club
+This repository will contain the website for the Hilliard Darby Computer Club.